 Zaheer’s pro bono experience includes work as a volunteer at the John Jay Legal Services Center’s Immigration Justice Clinic advising clients on various immigration and documentation issues; at the Asylum Seeker Advocacy Project in the production of Spanish and English documents; and in the preparation and execution of wills and trusts documents.

-Zaheer is not currently licensed to practice in Washington, D.C., and is supervised by Principals of the Firm who are licensed to practice in the state.
+Zaheer is admitted to practice law in New York only and is presently practicing pursuant to D.C.
+App.
+Rule 49(c)(8) and supervised by Principals of the Firm who are licensed to practice in Washington, D.C.